On this page...

 Mississippi River Pool 11

-Water level is 9.5 feet at Guttenberg and is expected to stabilize and rise slightly next week.
-Water temperature is in the low 80s.
-Water clarity has improved.
-Notice: Ramp will close on Thursday, July 24th and will be closed through the 26th due to RAGBRAI ending in Guttenberg.
-Channel Catfish - Excellent: Try a weighted crawler off the bottom in current eddies.
+Water level is 8.1 feet at Guttenberg and expected to gradually fall next week.
+Water temperature is in the mid-70s.
+Water clarity has improved, but floating weeds can make fishing difficult.
+Bluegill - Good: Look for bluegills in fallen trees in running sloughs and lower ends of backwaters.
+Keep moving to find active fish.
+Channel Catfish - Excellent: Try a weighted crawler or with dip baits off the bottom in current eddies.
 Fathead Catfish - Good: Use large shiners or a small sunfish for bait in holes with sunken trees.
 Freshwater Drum - Good: Try a weighted nightcrawler on the bottom in areas with medium current.
 Largemouth Bass- Fair: Throw plastics along the shorelines in the upper end of backwaters away from current.
 Northern Pike - Fair: Rising summer temperatures will send northern pike into cooler waters.
 Cast spoons or crankbaits at the mouth of tributary streams.
 Smallmouth Bass - Excellent: Smallmouth action has picked up.
-Use spinners along the rock points along main channel.
+Use spinners off rock points along the main channel.
 Walleye - Fair: Walleye fishing on the wing-dams should pick up with stable water levels.
 Try trolling a crawler on a three-way rig.
-White Bass - Fair: Cast inline spinners along current breaks.
+White Bass - Excellent: Cast inline spinners along current breaks.
 Watch for minnows jumping out of the water to find schools of feeding white bass.
 Yellow Perch - Fair: Use a crappie rig tipped with worms or a minnow in the current seams off shore.

 Mississippi River Pool 12